 \section{Scan Results}

 In this section we show the viable parameter space of the model for some values of $\mu_3$ after imposing all the constraints previously described.
-We keep the Higgs portal equal to zero, and in the next section we discuss about the effects of this portal.
-In Fig.~\ref{all1} we show the resulting parameter space for $\mu_3 = 0, m_S/2, 2m_S$ (from top row to bottom row, respectively), keeping the LHC bounds as the black contour (LHC 14 TeV projection), the orange region (compressed LHC 13 TeV spectra) and the cyan for VLL searches (see Sec.~\ref{colliderbounds}), green regions in each plot are the parameter space where $m_S > m_\psi$, then $S$ being unstable, and the purple region showing the parameter space in which co-annihilations contribute with more than $20\%$ of the relic generation.
-In the first column of plots we consider the parameter space after imposing perturbativity and the correct relic abundance, whereas in the second column we present the parameter space left after applying CTA bounds (in the first raw)\cite{Garny:2013ama} and AMS-02 bounds (in the second and third raw)\cite{Ibarra:2013zia}.
-This seemingly arbitrary election between CTA and AMS-02 is simply due to the fact that in the first case are CTA bounds the leading ones, whereas in the other two cases is AMS-02.
-Finally, the third column shows the parameter space left after imposing XENON1T.
+We keep the Higgs portal equal to zero, and in the next section we discuss about the effects of this portal on the results presented here.
+In Fig.~\ref{all1} we show the resulting parameter space for $\mu_3 = 0, m_S/2, 2m_S$ (from top row to bottom row, respectively), keeping the LHC bounds as the black contour (LHC 14 TeV projection), the orange region (compressed LHC 13 TeV spectra) and the cyan for VLL searches (see Sec.~\ref{colliderbounds}), green regions in each plot are the parameter space where $m_S > m_\psi$, then $S$ being unstable, and the purple region showing the parameter space in which co-annihilations contribute with more than $20\%$ to the relic generation.
+In the first column of plots we consider the parameter space after imposing perturbativity and the correct relic abundance.
+In the second column we present the parameter space left after applying AMS-02 bounds.
+The third column shows the parameter space left after imposing XENON1T.